Mr. Kyle Graves

 Mr. Graves is a graduate of Tennessee Technological University in Cookeville, Tennessee.
 He earned a Bachelor of Music under the mentorship of Dr. Eric Harris, Dr. Charles Decker, and Dr. Jennifer Shank.
 At TTU Mr. Graves was a member of many performing ensembles including: the Golden Eagle Marching Band both as a performer and as an undergraduate assistant to Dr. Harris, the Tennessee Tech Chorale, Concert Band, Jazz Band, and Trumpet Ensemble.
 In 2001 he marched soprano bugle for DCI’s Southwind Drum & Bugle Corps, where he met his wife, Lauren.
 During his formative years he was a trumpet player in the prestigious Adair County High School Marching Band of Columbia, Kentucky under the direction of Mr. Tim Allen.

-Mr. Graves’ educational philosophy centers on the “Three D’s”; Discipline, Dedication and Diligence.
-Through the systematic inclusion of these principles we are able to instill professional qualities that will benefit students regardless of the vocation they choose.
+Mr. Graves’ educational philosophy centers on the “Three D’s” of Discipline, Dedication & Diligence.
+The systematic inclusion of these principles in all that we do creates professional attributes in our students.
+Mr. Graves believes these attributes are beneficial to all students regardless of the vocation they choose.

 Director of Bands